zeupin/dida-db/README.md

 # dida-db

-Dida\Db is a wrapper for PDO and PDOStatement.
+Dida\Db is a tiny database management package that contains most of the common features.
 It's a part of Dida Framework.

-It extends PDO and PDOStatement classes and adds some advanced features such as SQL query builder, chain-like function call and so on.
+It extends PDO and PDOStatement classes and adds some advanced features such as SQL query builder, fluent-styled  function call and so on.

+* Friendly MIT License.
 * Supports various SQL database, including MySQL, MariaDB, MSSQL, Oracle, PostgreSQL, SQLite and more.
-* Friendly MIT License.
 * Lazy database connection.
 Connects to the database only on method calls that require a connection.
 You can create an instance and not incur the cost of a connection if you never make a query.

 ## Requires